Gaia DR1 info - Gaia

 - The correlations between the astrometric parameters for a given source can reach significant values over large areas of the sky.
 It is thus very important to make use of the full covariance matrix when taking the standard uncertainties on (subsets and linear combinations of) the astrometric parameters into account in any scientific analysis of the Gaia DR1 data;

 - There are colour dependent and spatially correlated systematic errors at the level of ±0.2 mas.
 Over large spatial scales, the parallax zero-point variations reach an amplitude of ±0.3 mas, while over a few smaller areas (∼2 degree radius), much larger parallax biases may occur of up to ±1 mas.
-The recommendation is to consider the quoted uncertainties on the parallaxes as ±σϖ (random) ±0.3 mas (systematic).
-Furthermore, averaging parallaxes over small regions of the sky will not reduce the uncertainty on the mean below the 0.3 mas level.
+Averaging parallaxes over small regions of the sky will not reduce the uncertainty on the mean below the 0.3 mas level.
+Whereas it has been suggested, for instance in Gaia Collaboration et al. (2016a) that a systematic error of ~0.3 mas should be 'added' (in quadrature) to the published parallax uncertainties, this is not correct: Brown (2017) clarifies that reported parallax standard errors already include local systematics as a result of the calibration of the TGAS parallax uncertainties by comparison to Hipparcos parallaxes.
+The advice is to use the uncertainties quoted in the catalogue (while possibly modelling systematic effects as part of the analysis), but to keep the systematics in mind when interpreting the results of the data analysis.

 - For the brightest stars, G<12, the photometric accuracy is estimated to be limited to a calibration floor of ∼3 mmag for the individual CCD transits;